LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Find your competitor's connections through LinkedIn filters

 #2 Scroll down to the “Connections Of” filter.
 You can target one competitor or multiple competitors’ connections.
-Filter further your search result by using other LinkedIn filters.
+Filter your search results by using other LinkedIn filters.

 #1 Scroll all the way down your potential prospect’s profile.